dlops-io/ml-workflow/README.md

 * Inspect `data_collector.yaml`
 * Go to [Vertex AI Pipeline](https://console.cloud.google.com/vertex-ai/pipelines) to inspect the status of the job

-## Mushroom App: Vertex AI Pipelines
+## Cheese App: Vertex AI Pipelines

-In this section we will use Vertex AI Pipelines to automate running oa all the tasks the mushroom app
+In this section we will use Vertex AI Pipelines to automate running oa all the tasks the cheese app

 ### In the folder `workflow` Run `docker-shell.sh` or `docker-shell.bat`
 Based on your OS, run the startup script to make building & running the container easy

 This is what your `docker-shell` file will look like:
 ```
-export IMAGE_NAME="mushroom-app-workflow"
+export IMAGE_NAME="cheese-app-workflow"
 export BASE_DIR=$(pwd)
 export SECRETS_DIR=$(pwd)/../../../secrets/
 export GCP_PROJECT="ac215-project" [REPLACE WITH YOUR PROJECT]
-export GCS_BUCKET_NAME="mushroom-app-ml-workflow-demo" [REPLACE WITH YOUR BUCKET NAME]
+export GCS_BUCKET_NAME="cheese-app-ml-workflow-demo" [REPLACE WITH YOUR BUCKET NAME]
 export GCS_SERVICE_ACCOUNT="ml-workflow@ac215-project.iam.gserviceaccount.com"
 export GCP_REGION="us-central1" [REPLACE WITH YOUR SERVICE ACCOUNT]
-export GCS_PACKAGE_URI="gs://mushroom-app-trainer-code" [REPLACE WITH YOUR BUCKET NAME]
+export GCS_PACKAGE_URI="gs://cheese-app-trainer-code" [REPLACE WITH YOUR BUCKET NAME]

 # Build the image based on the Dockerfile
 #docker build -t $IMAGE_NAME -f Dockerfile .